 Traffic: Key facts in relation to the A303 at Stonehenge

 Dualling the A303 as an alternative route to the M4/M5 is a long-held ambition by Government.
 The justifications claimed for road widening at Stonehenge, however, are not strong and need deeper scrutiny.
-Department for Transport Average Annual Daily Flow (AADF) traffic figures for 2016 past Stonehenge are lower than in 2004 when an earlier Stonehenge tunnel scheme was brought forward on heritage grounds.
+When the scheme was announced in 2014, Department for Transport Average Annual Daily Flow (AADF) traffic figures past Stonehenge were lower than in 2004 when an earlier Stonehenge tunnel scheme was brought forward on heritage grounds.
 At the time the then Highways Agency admitted that the scheme could not to be justified on road traffic grounds.

 NOTES AND SOURCES

-UNESCO, World Heritage Committee, 42nd Session, Provisional agenda item 7B, pp. 35-38. https://WHC.unesco.org/archive/2018/whc18-42com-7BAdd-en.pdf.
-NOTE: The World Heritage Committee [WHC] is made up of cultural representatives from 22 countries and meets once a year.
-The 42nd WHC meeting will be held in June-July 2018 in Bahrain.
-UNESCO’s Analysis and Conclusions concerning Stonehenge WHS can be found on p35.
+UNESCO, World Heritage Committee, 42nd Session, 2018, Decision 42 COM 7B.32, Stonehenge, Avebury and Associated Sites, UNESCO WH Centre, 2018. https://whc.unesco.org/en/decisions/7261/.
+Note: the World Heritage Committee (WHC) is made up of cultural representatives from 22 countries and meets once a year.
+The 42nd WHC meeting was held in June-July 2018 in Bahrain.